VALMIKI RAMAYANA BOOK

 The second installment in Valmiki’s Ramayana encapsulates the journey of Rama’s exile from Ayodhya.
 When King Dasharatha announcess Rama’s ascension to the throne, his youngest wife, Kaikeyi, demands Rama’s exile and the installation of her son, Bharata, instead.
 Bound by a promise, Dasharatha gives in as despair looms over the kingdom of Ayodhya.

 The Ramayana witnesses interesting encounters in its third book, as Rama, Sita, and Lakshmana wander through the Dandaka forest during their 14 years of exile.
 The trio meets various demons and ogres on their journey, most of whom are ill-fated and cursed.
 Only after their encounter with the mighty Rama do they find liberation.
-However, they also meet some characters who set the stage for the epic war that unfolds later, such as Shurpanakha, the sister of Lanka’s king, Ravana.
+However, they also meet some characters who set the stage for the epic war that unfolds later, such the king of Lanka and great devotee of lord Shiva, Ravana and his sister, Shurpanakha.

 The fourth book in Valmiki’s Ramayana traces the search for Sita.
 Rama and Lakshmana meet the exiled vanara king, Sugriva, and his trusted friend and general, Hanuman.
 Rama helps Sugriva win his kingdom back, who, in return, promises Rama to track down Sita with the help of his vanara soldiers.